OnePercent-ProgrammingTeam/Mobi/README.md

-# Mobi: your Docker captain!
+# Mobi: Your Docker Captain!

 Welcome to Mobi, an innovative application that provides users with enhanced control and management capabilities for containers and images.